List of awards and nominations received by Dexter: Satellite Awards

-The Satellite Awards, formerly known as the Golden Satellite Awards, are presented annually by the International Press Academy to the best in cinema and television.
-Dexter has won seven, including Best TV Series – Drama in 2007 and 2008.
-In 2007, the show received four nominations, in the categories of Best Actor – TV Drama Series (Hall), Best TV Series – Drama, Outstanding DVD Release of a Television Show (season one), Best Supporting Actor in a TV Series (David Zayas).
+The Satellite Awards, are presented annually by the International Press Academy to the best in cinema and television.
+Dexter has won seven, including Best TV Series twice.
+In 2007, the show received four nominations, in the categories of Best Actor, Best TV Series, Outstanding DVD Release of a Television Show, and Best Supporting Actor in a TV Series.
 The show won all of its nominations, making Dexter the most victorious show of that year's ceremony.

 Saturn Awards

-The Saturn Awards are presented by the Academy of Science Fiction, Fantasy & Horror Films, and honor the best in science fiction and fantasy films and television shows.
-Dexter has been nominated for eighteen awards and has won five, including the award for Best Syndicated/Cable Television Series in 2007.
+The Saturn Awards are presented by the Academy of Science Fiction, Fantasy and Horror Films, and honor the best in science fiction and fantasy films and television shows.
+Dexter has been nominated for over thirty Saturn awards and has won six, it was nominated for Best Syndicated/Cable Television Series seven consecutive times winning once in 2008.

 Screen Actors Guild Awards

-The Screen Actors Guild Awards (SAG awards) are presented annually by the Screen Actors Guild to honor acting in film and television.
-Dexter has been nominated for seven; Michael C. Hall has received nominations for Outstanding Performance by a Male Actor in a Drama Series in 2007, 2008, 2009 and winning the award in 2010.
-The fifth and six nominations for the show was for Outstanding Performance by an Ensemble in a Drama Series, in 2009 and 2010, but the eventual recipient of the award was the cast of Mad Men winning the award both years.
-The show was also nominated in 2010 in the category for Outstanding Stunt Performance in a Series.
+The Screen Actors Guild Awards are presented annually by the Screen Actors Guild to honor acting in film and television.
+Dexter has been nominated for ten; Michael C. Hall received nominations for Outstanding Performance by a Male Actor in a Drama Series six times, winning the award in 2010.
+The cast of the show was for Outstanding Performance by an Ensemble in a Drama Series, in 2009 through 2011.